deconstructionalism/vimeo-enhanced-360-player/README.md

   functionality not available out of the box from the Vimeo SDK
 - Handle mobile fallback videos for 360 videos (mobile browsers do not currently support 360 videos)
 - Show a loading image while the video is loading
+- Start 360 video with custom camera yaw, pitch, roll, and FOV

 ## Installation